 Local migration profiles [LMPs] are documents that describe the main migration trends and data available for a particular area of Yorkshire and Humber.
-The profiles are based on information in the regional migration databank and funded by a grant to our Integration up North project from the European Integration Fund.
+The profiles are based on information in our regional migration databank and funded by a grant to our Integration up North project from the European Integration Fund.

-The profiles provide a starting point: people or organisations with access to more localised data and research will be able to build on the profiles to give a more detailed interpretation of trends identified for their area.
+The profiles provide a starting point: people or organisations with access to more localised data, knowledge and research will be able to build on the profiles to give a more detailed and up to date interpretation of trends identified for their area.

 The local migration profiles are intended for organisations in Yorkshire and Humber that need information about migration in the region to help them with planning or delivering services.
 For example, one statutory organisation used the data for an equality impact assessment, while another project used the information when planning to deliver first aid training to vulnerable groups.

 We can’t make the profiles available to all, because some of the data they contain isn’t published publicly – for instance, some of the data on asylum seekers is restricted.
 So we have to limit access to the profiles to local authorities and other organisations that:

 - work closely with us, and